codestify/laravel-types-generator/README.md

 </tr>
 </table>

-> **⚠️ Laravel Version Support:** This package only supports Laravel 11+.
+> **⚠️ Laravel Version Support:** This package supports Laravel 11+ and Laravel 12+.
 For Laravel 10 and below, please use an earlier version of this package.

 ---